zorowangtt/phdthesis/source/10_chapter_1.md

 \end{aligned}
 $$
 {#eq:eqA3}
-, where $E_i$ represents the per atom energy of atom $i$.
-Although the time derivative of $E_i$ can be calculated using the above formula, it is not practical to derive the explicit form of $E_i$ itself.
+respectively, where $E_i$ denotes the per atom energy of atom $i$.
+While it is possible to calculate the time derivative of $E_i$ using the formula provided, obtaining the explicit form of $E_i$ itself is not feasible in practice.

-Consequently, the total heat current is obtained as follows:
+As a result, the total heat current can be obtained through the following derivation process:

 $$
 \begin{aligned}